jheyne/cluster_ckmeans_1d_dp/README.md

       expect(firstCluster.sumOfSquares, 2.0);
     });
 ```
-The `findClusters` function is a wrapper around the traditional 'ckmeans' function which remains available for use. `findClusters` is a less cryptic and more object-oriented facade for the original function.
+The `findClusters` function is a wrapper around the traditional `ckmeans` function which remains available for use. `findClusters` is a less cryptic and more object-oriented facade for the original function.

 Sometimes it is useful to have named clusters.
 For this purpose, the `clustersNamed(List<num> input, List<String> clusterNames)` function is provided.
 Please see `/test/named_cluster_api.test` for examples.